SuduIDE/ij-struct-view-layout/docs/README.md

 ## Install

-* Download LSV-plugin-*.jar from Release
+* Download LSV-plugin-*.zip from Release
 * In intellij open __Settings__ &rarr; __Plugin__ &rarr; __Gear__ &rarr; __Install plugin from Disk__ and
 select the location of the downloaded plugin
 * Reload Ide